carnivorous-fuzz/pin-drop/README.md

 # *Location Messaging*

-iOS location-based media sharing app
+iOS location-based media sharing app.
+Users are able to login to the app, and see messages left by others in an area around them.
+They can also upload messages of their own.

 ## User Stories